vzhong/embeddings/README.rst

 Embeddings is a python package that provides pretrained word embeddings for natural language processing and machine learning.

+NOTE: there are several people looking to take over the pip `embeddings` package on Pypi for their own project.
+As a result, please install from github instead.

 Instead of loading a large file to query for embeddings, ``embeddings`` is backed by a database and fast to load and query:

 .. code-block:: python